 Hwy. goes south to Valdez.
 These two links are for pdf. maps on The

-We continued east and south for another 233 miles on the
+We continued east and south on the

 also called AK 2 until we reached the Canadian border, where it